charlenebatiste/Mothership/proposal.md

 # Game Creation Method

-I hope to try to create this game with css animations and keyframes.
+I initially wanted to create this game using mainly css animations but because I wanted the player to be able to control the flight of the spaceship I will use canvas.

+I would still like to try using animations for affects.